May Byron: Reception

 May Byron's biographies were generally well-received, though some critics could not tell if they were first-hand or fiction based on research.
 The books went on to inspire others, and her biography A Day with Shakespeare (written under the pseudonym "Maurice Clare") was particularly influential for James Joyce in writing Ulysses.

 Byron's poetry was published in a number of newspapers, with one critic suggesting that her poetry has a "wonderful power".
 He goes on to say that her poem At Bay is "a cry not from the heart of a woman, but from the heart of Woman".
 The Ballad of London River For Massed School Singing was popular with schools in the London area and became the "official song" for a number of schools.
+She wrote several song lyrics for the composer Amy Horrocks.

 Her retellings of the Peter Pan books were targeted at parents who wished to read to their young children or allow their children their own copies of books.
 They were written in simple English, with large type and many colourful illustrations.

 In total, May Byron wrote over 100 books, in many different areas.
 She also had her poems published in newspapers.